-As one of several Budweiser spots on this list, the beer company took a unique approach and decided to appeal to our penchant for “reality” TV.
+One of several Budweiser spots on this list, this ad sees the beer company take a unique approach by appealing to our penchant for “reality” TV.
 A woman walks up to an unsuspecting patron in a bar (no, really), and offers him a Bud on one condition: He has to be “up for whatever.”
-Accepting the challenge, he sets out on an epic journey that includes playing ping pong with Arnold Schwarzenegger, getting fitted for a sports jacket by model Minka Kelly, and running into Don Cheadle and a llama in an elevator.
+Accepting the challenge, he sets out on an epic journey that includes playing ping-pong with Arnold Schwarzenegger, getting fitted for a sports jacket by actress Minka Kelly, and running into Don Cheadle and a llama in an elevator.
 No doubt this was the best day of this guy’s life, and the commercial paid off in spades for Budweiser when it went viral, leading to a follow-up spot in 2015.

 1984, Apple (1984)

-Faced with stiff competition from IBM, Apple hired famed movie director Ridley Scott for this controversial, but iconic ad that suggested viewers break the mold and opt for the upcoming Macintosh computer instead of those bland boxes.
+Faced with stiff competition from IBM, Apple hired famed movie director Ridley Scott for this controversial but iconic ad that suggested viewers break the mold and opt for the upcoming Macintosh computer instead of those bland boxes.
 The powerful message: Avoid creating a society that can be likened to George Orwell’s terrifying one from the novel 1984.
 While Apple almost pulled the ad for fear of its reception, we’re glad they didn’t.
-It demonstrated what Steve Jobs was capable of, and his unwavering confidence to take the company on its own path toward success.
+It demonstrated what Steve Jobs was capable of, as well as his unwavering confidence in taking the company on its own path toward success.

-Way back in 1979, this Coca Cola commercial tugged on viewers’ heartstrings.
-A nine-year-old boy approaches the limping, stone-faced Mean Joe Greene after a game, offering up some help and his Coca Cola, only to dejectedly walk away after handing it over.
-That is, until Green calls him back, smiles, and throws a jersey at him.
+Way back in 1979, this Coca-Cola commercial tugged on viewers’ heartstrings.
+A n9-year-old boy approaches the limping, stone-faced Mean Joe Greene after a game, offering up some help and his Coca Cola, only to dejectedly walk away after handing it over.
+That is, until Green calls him back, smiles, and throws his jersey to him.
 Awww.